Montana transgender lawmaker barred by GOP from House floor

 HELENA, Mont.
-(AP) — Republicans in Montana barred transgender lawmaker Zooey Zephyr from participating on the House floor for the rest of the 2023 session after she refused to apologize for telling them last week that they would “see the blood on your hands” over votes to ban gender-affirming medical care for children.
+(AP) — Montana Republicans barred transgender lawmaker Zooey Zephyr from the House floor for the rest of the 2023 session on Wednesday in retaliation for her rebuking colleagues – and then participating in protests – after they voted to ban gender-affirming care for children.

-The punishment of the freshman lawmaker caps a weeklong standoff between House Republican leaders and Zephyr that began after she told colleagues last week, you will "see the blood on your hands" over votes to ban gender-affirming medical care for children.
+The punishment marks the first time in nearly half a century that Montana lawmakers have sought to censure one of their own.
+It caps a weeklong standoff between her and House Republican leaders and formalizes their decision to not let Zephyr speak since she said those supportive of such a ban would have blood on their hands.

-Zephyr will still be able to vote remotely under terms of the punishment, yet will be unable to discuss proposals and amendments under consideration with the 99 other members of the Montana House.
+Zephyr will be able to vote and participate in committees, but not discuss proposals and amendments that are under consideration with the full House.
+The legislative session is set to end in early May.

-In a defiant speech Wednesday she gave before her colleagues voted, Zephyr addressed House leaders directly and said she was taking a stand for the LGBTQ+ community, her constituents in Missoula and “democracy itself.”
+The fight over Zephyr's remarks has brought the nationwide debate over protest's role in democracy to Montana, where lawmakers punished her for voicing dissent, an increasingly prevalent move in statehouses.
+In supporting Zephyr's attempts to regain her voice, protesters have interrupted proceedings by chanting and unfurling banners that read “Democracy Dies Here."

+After days of rebuffing Zephyr's request to speak, Republican leaders finally granted her the floor to give a statement before they ultimately voted to censure her Wednesday.
+She said her initial “blood on your hands” remark and subsequent decision to hoist a microphone into the air toward protesters in the House gallery were an effort to stand up for the LGBTQ+ community and her 11,000 constituents in Missoula.

-She accused House Speaker Matt Regier of taking away the voices of her 11,000 constituents and attempting to drive “a nail in the coffin of democracy” by silencing her.
+House Speaker Matt Regier's decision to turn off her microphone, she said, was an attempt to drive “a nail in the coffin of democracy."

-“If you use decorum to silence people who hold you accountable, then all you’re doing is using decorum as a tool of oppression,” Zephyr said.
+“If you use decorum to silence people who hold you accountable, then all you’re doing is using decorum as a tool of oppression,” Zephyr told her colleagues.

 “This is an assault on our representative democracy, spirited debate, and the free expression of ideas cannot flourish in an atmosphere of turmoil and incivility,” Republican David Bedey said on the House floor.

-The House Speaker had previously said he would not allow her to speak until she apologized, which Zephyr refused to do.
-Since, she has been forbidden from speaking on the House floor.

-Conservative Republicans have repeatedly misgendered Zephyr since the remarks by using incorrect pronouns to describe her.

-Much like events in the Tennessee Statehouse weeks ago — where state Reps.
-Justin Jones and Justin Pearson, two Black lawmakers, were expelled after participating in a post-school shooting gun control protest that interrupted proceedings — Zephyr's punishment has ignited a firestorm of debate about governance and who has a voice in democracy in politically polarizing times.
+The episode comes weeks after two Black lawmakers, Tennessee state Reps.
+Justin Jones and Justin Pearson, were expelled for participating in a protest in favor of gun control after another school shooting.
+Similarly, Zephyr's punishment has ignited a firestorm of debate about governance and who has a voice in an elected body during this politically polarizing time.

+Post-expulsion, the fate of the two Tennessee lawmakers were sent to their county commissions, which swiftly voted to reinstate them.
+Zephyr told The Associated Press after the vote that Republican leaders were likely aware that a similar sequence of events could be triggered, had they expelled her.

+“My community and the Democratic Party in Missoula would send me back here in a heartbeat because I represent them and I represent their values by standing up for democracy,” she said.

-Zephyr's remarks last week, and the Republican response, set off a chain of events that culminated in a rally outside the Capitol at noon Monday.
-Protesters later packed into the gallery at the Statehouse and brought House proceedings to a halt while chanting "Let her speak."
-The scene galvanized both her supporters and and those saying her actions constitute an unacceptable attack on civil discourse.
+The censure comes two days after protesters later packed into the gallery at the Statehouse and brought House proceedings to a halt chanting “Let her speak" as Zephyr lifted her microphone toward them.
+Seven subsequent arrests galvanized both her supporters and those saying Zephyr's actions constitute an unacceptable attack on civil discourse.

-Such a protest wasn't allowed on Wednesday, when Republican leaders close the gallery to the public while the vote to censure Zephyr occurred.

-Regier did not give a speech on the censure motion on Wednesday but earlier called the disruptions a “dark day for Montana" and pledged to ensure the chamber would “not be bullied.”

-It's under Regier's leadership that the House has persisted in preventing Zephyr from speaking.
-He and other Republicans have said her “blood on your hands” remark was far outside the boundaries of appropriate civil discourse.

-“There needs to be some consequences for what he has been doing,” said Rep. Joe Read, who frequently but not always used incorrect pronouns when referring to the Democrat.
+“There needs to be some consequences for what he has been doing,” said Rep. Joe Read, who frequently but inconsistently used incorrect pronouns when referring to Zephyr.

 He claimed Zephyr gave a signal to her supporters just before Monday's session was disrupted.
 He declined to say what that was other than a “strange movement.”

-"When she gave the signal for protestors to go into action, I would say that’s when decorum was incredibly broken,” Read added.
+"When she gave the signal for protesters to go into action, I would say that’s when decorum was incredibly broken,” Read added.

-The events have showcased the growing power of the Montana Freedom Caucus, a group of at least 21 right-wing lawmakers including Read that has spearheaded the charge to discipline Zephyr.
-The caucus re-upped its demands and rhetoric Monday, saying in a statement that Zephyr's decision to hoist a microphone toward the gallery's protesters amounted to “encouraging an insurrection."

-Although several protesters resisted law enforcement officers trying to arrest them on Monday, Abbott pushed back at characterizing the activity as violent.
-She acknowledged it was disruptive, but called the demonstration peaceful.
-She said public protests were a predictable response to a lawmaker representing more than 10,000 constituents not being allowed to speak and questioned bringing in officers in riot gear to handle the chanting protesters.
+Zephyr told the AP that she felt the moment was calling on her to stand up for democracy.

+“Every time that one of these votes came; every time the speaker refused to allow me to speak; when the protesters came and demanded, my thought was twofold," she said.
+"Pride in those who stood up to defend democracy and a hope that in some small way, I could rise to that moment individually and do the work they sent me to do.”

 Metz reported from Salt Lake and Brown reported from Billings, Montana.